buddhist-uni/buddhist-uni.github.io/_courses/philosophy.md

 #### Sutta Spotlight

-{% include content_blurb.html category="canon" slug="mn12" %}
+{% include content_blurb.html category="booklets" slug="lions-roar_nyanamoli" %}
-- The Buddha expounds the ten powers of a Tathāgata, his four kinds of intrepidity, and other superior qualities, which entitle him to “roar his lions roar in the assemblies.”
+- In MN 12 (we'll read MN 11 later), the Buddha expounds the ten powers of a Tathāgata, his four kinds of intrepidity, and other superior qualities, which entitle him to “roar his lions roar in the assemblies.”

 {% include content_blurb.html category="av" slug="mn12-explanation_brahm" %}
 - Ajahn Brahm teaches this sutta and gives a few stories from his time as a monk in Thailand in this wonderful and highly recommended talk.
 Don't miss it!